Clustering multivariate functional data using unsupervised binary trees: Empirical analysis

 \subsubsection{Model selection}

-In this section, we investigate the selection of the number of clusters for each of methods on each of the simulations.
+We investigate the selection of the number of clusters for each of methods on each of the simulations.
 The way to return the number of clusters in a dataset depends on the algorithm.
 Thus, the selection for the model \texttt{fCUBT} and \texttt{Growing} is based on the BIC.
 Similarly, the BIC is also used for the \texttt{FunHDDC} algorithm.
 For all the other methods, we test all the models between $K = 1$ and $K = 8$, and return the model that maximizes the ARI criteria as the selected model.
-The simulation settings have been repeated $500$ times and the model $[ab_kQ_kD_k]$ is used for the \texttt{FunHDDC} algorithm.
+The simulation settings have been repeated $500$ times and the model $[a_{kj}b_kQ_kD_k]$ is used for the \texttt{FunHDDC} algorithm.

 Table \ref{tab:n_clusters} summarizes the results of the $500$ simulations for each scenario.
 We remark that the \texttt{fCUBT} algorithm performs well in retrieving the right number of clusters in all the scenarios, being the first or second method in terms of retrieving percentage.
 Quite surprisingly, the $k$\texttt{-means-}$d_2$ algorithm performs very well for the second and third scenarios.
 It indicates that the distances between the derivatives of the curves are much more informative than the distance between the original ones.
 The accuracy of the selection of the number of clusters in competitors, designed for functional data, \texttt{FunHDDC} and \texttt{Funclust}, is very poor.
 This result has also been pointed out in \cite{zambom_selection_2019} where the simulated data are much simpler.
-In half of the case, \texttt{FunHDDC} algorithm does not find any cluster for the scenarios $2$ and $3$.
 Finally, the results on \texttt{Growing} show the usefulness of the joining step.
 Thus, at the end of the growing step, we may have a large number clusters (even greater than $10$) but with very few data in some of them, and so the joining step allows us to get rid of them, and thus have more relevant clusters.